hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1574

 We did not wrong them, rather they wronged themselves.
-Their gods whom they supplicated besides Allah were of no avail to them in the least when the command of your Lord came, and they only added to their destruction.
+Their gods whom they invoked besides Allah were of no avail to them in the least when the command of your Lord came, and they only added to their destruction.

 # 1575